-While businesses without a social presence can be considered “behind in times”, irrelevant and not credible, I feel it’s worst to have such an outdated presence.
+While businesses without a social presence can be considered “behind in times”, irrelevant and not credible, I feel it’s worse to have such an outdated presence.
 I think that many others feel this way too, which is why I often get asked “do you do social media?”.

 When asked if I “do social media”, my response is always yes.
 But, my reply is quickly followed by my own set of questions, including; “are you using social media already?”, “why do you want to use social media (what are your goals)” and “what else are you doing to help people find you?”.
 The response to the last question is perhaps the most critical because it helps me determine what my client’s expectations are and how they need my help.